spiritedmedia/systems/iam/README.md

 # AWS Identity and Access Management (IAM)

 Manage access to different resources.
 Here we have a couple of our custom policies.
+See the [AWS IAM User guide](https://docs.aws.amazon.com/IAM/latest/UserGuide/introduction.html).

 ## CodeDeploy-EC2-Permissions